 The lifespan or credit duration of each BMP is also entered in the template based on the CreditDurations05222015.xlxs spreadsheet provided by CBP.
 The code in the DE NPS BMP Database has been modified so that the lifespan/credit duration is added to the implementation date of a particular BMP to calculate the Lifespan End Date.
-Once the Lifespan End Date has been passed, that BMP will be tagged as "retired".
+Once the Lifespan End Date has been passed, that BMP will be tagged as "retired" unless that BMP been inspected or maintenance has been performed.
+If an inspection or maintenance has occurred and the BMP is functioning properly, the BMP is credited with a new lifespan.